 - Rule 2.0: Requirement for graduation

-Students must earn at minimum eight Skills credits in order to graduate.
-Students who do not earn the necessary skills credit before graduation are not certified to graduate.
+Students must earn at minimum eight skills credits in order to be marked as skills certified.
+Students who do not earn the necessary skills credits before graduation are not certified to graduate.

 - Rule 3.0: Open and Rolling Enrollment

 The enrollment process allows felxibility for students to provide more opportunities to earn Skills credits.

 Throughout the semester, students may access Blackboard to enroll in Skills courses.
 Enrollment closes 24 hours before the course, unless otherwise provided.
 Once closed, students may attend but may not earn skills credit unless the student files a Motion to Obtain Skills Credit to explain why he or she did not follow the rules.
 Some courses are offered on a first come, first served basis; therefore, enrollment may close early due to capacity.
 Students are responsible for ensuring they are properly enrolled.

 Students must sign the Official Attendance Registration sheet to verify attendance in order to earn Skills Credit.
 For courses offered over two days, students must attend both sessions.

 A student who enrolls and does not attend without letting the Skills office know exhibits unprofessional behavior and such repetitive behavior may result in reporting to administration or suspension from future skills courses pending remedial consequences.